edgio-docs/edgio-docs/guides/delivery/control/configure/chunked_streaming.md

 2. Select the version to which you want to revert.

- <br /> <Callout type="info">Although you intend to revert to a previous version, the reverted version will become the current version with a new version number.
+    <Callout type="info">Although you intend to revert to a previous version, the reverted version will become the current version with a new version number.
 The new version number is displayed at the bottom of the dialog.</Callout>

 3. Click the **Activate** button.